TrevorLeeman/react-tic-tac-toe/README.md

 # [React-Tac-Toe](https://trevorleeman.github.io/react-tic-tac-toe/)

-React Tic-Tac-Toe from scratch.
-Expandable to grids bigger than 3x3.
+Tic-Tac-Toe in React from scratch.
+Try the 3 different game modes, playing on a 3x3, 5x5, or 7x7 grid.

+Build using Styled Components 🎨